 Where Do Snowy Owls Live?

-These large circumpolar owls live in the Arctic in open tundra.
+These large circumpolar owls live and breed in the Arctic Circle in open tundra.
 Because it’s flat and treeless, snowy owls tend to perch right on the ground or on short posts.

-Some of you may recall when thousands of snowy owls descended four years ago in winter of 2013–14.
-It was the largest snowy owl irruption (an influx of a species into a place they don’t usually live) that the U.S. has seen since the 1920s.
-In a typical winter, around 10 Snowies visit Pennsylvania, but in 2013 the state was graced by 400.
+Some of you may recall the “mega irruption” of 2013/2014.
+It was historic with the most snowy owl visitors since the 1920s, reaching as far south as northern Florida!
+For example, in a typical winter, around 10 Snowies visit Pennsylvania, but in 2013 the state was graced by 400.

-In late November 2017, snowy owls were spotted in the Northeast in Massachusetts and New Hampshire.
+Another noteworthy irruption in the winter of 2017/2018 when snowy owls were spotted in the Northeast in Massachusetts and New Hampshire.
 In early December 2017, a small number appeared in the Upper Midwest.
-Single birds have been spotted as far south as Oklahoma, Missouri, and North Carolina.
-And they’re still coming—apparently, even more quickly than they did four years ago.
+Single birds were spotted as far south as Oklahoma, Missouri, and North Carolina.

 Why Snowy Owls Appear

-Snowy owls seem to travel southward every four years.
+Snowy owls seem to travel southward every 4 to 5 years.
 Scientists have debated the cause, some attributing the flights to starvation, unusually cold Arctic temperatures and weather, or an abundance of young hatch-year owlets.

 However, Massachusetts Audubon scientist Norm Smith has banded more than 700 snowy owls since 1981 and has never had a single year where hatch-year owls showed any signs of starvation.
 Some owls can be classified as “morbidly fat” according to Scott Weidensaul, a Project Snowstorm researcher and distinguished author.
 In other words, it’s unlikely that the owls are starving.